BHoM/documentation/docs/Development/IDEs/BHoM-Grasshopper-CSharp.md

 Once found, get its location by right-clicking on it and doing "Open location", then copy the location in Explorer.
 Take note of it.

 ### If you can't find the .NET Standard assembly
 If you can't find a `netstandard.dll` in your disk, you can download it from [here](https://www.nuget.org/packages/NETStandard.Library).
 Click on "download package".
 Open the downloaded `.npckg` file with a Zip archiver like 7zip.
 Go in the folder `build/netstandard2.0/ref/` and you will find `netstandard.dll`.
 Place the `netstandard.dll` somewhere in your C: drive where you will be able to find it.
-You could place it in the BHoM ProgramData directory, but be aware that if you reinstall or update BHoM it will get deleted.
+You could place it in the BHoM installation directory (normally `C:\ProgramData\BHoM\`), but be aware that if you reinstall or update BHoM it will get deleted.

 ## Reference the assemblies in the C# Script component